guidorice/devblog/src/pages/points-within-polygons/index.md

 In the late 90's I attempted to learn C / C++ but never got very far with it, because I did not have the determination and patience.
-Simply put, once I experienced crashing and memory corruption I sought out safer alternatives.
-I had better luck with Objective-C and it's automatic reference counting, but even there it was not hard to produce crashing bugs.
-Instead I found comfort in Java with it's garbage collected memory management, had some success with C# as well, plus a variety of scripting languages such as Perl and Python.
+Simply put, once I experienced crashing and memory corruption I sought out safer alternatives like Java, C#, and Python.

-But today Rust *claims* to bring something entirely new: Performance, Reliability and Productivity.
+But today Rust *claims* to offer something pretty appealing: Performance, Reliability and Productivity.
 It's borrow checking compiler and lifetimes annotation syntax is new and innovative.
 It also takes ideas from other modern languages, such as OCaml, F#, and Haskell (the ML language family) as well as